oracle/node-oracledb/examples/README.md

 - Ensure that you navigate to the `examples` directory in your terminal window or IDE, where you are running the samples.

 - Review `dbconfig.js`.

-In your terminal window or IDE, set the environment variables.
-For example, set `NODE_ORACLEDB_PASSWORD` to the value of your database password.
+In your terminal window or IDE, set the following environment variables to provide credentials for the `dbconfig.js` file.

+- `NODE_ORACLEDB_USER` must be set to the database user.

+- `NODE_ORACLEDB_PASSWORD` must be set to the database password.

+- `NODE_ORACLEDB_CONNECTIONSTRING` must be set to the connection string that points to your database's location.

+- `NODE_ORACLEDB_EXTERNALAUTH` provides the options for enabling external authentication.
+Setting this environment variable to "true" will enable external authentication.
+To ensure external authentication works, firstly make sure the Oracle external authentication service is correctly configured.
+See [Documentation for External Authentication](https://node-oracledb.readthedocs.io/en/latest/user_guide/connection_handling.html#extauth) for details.

+- `NODE_ORACLEDB_DRIVER_MODE` provides an option to set the 'Thin' or 'Thick' modes of node-oracledb.
+Setting this environment variable to "thick" will enable Thick mode.
+Setting it to "thin" will retain the Thin mode.
+The default mode is Thin.

+- `NODE_ORACLEDB_WALLET_LOCATION` must be set to the local directory name for the wallets that may be required for mutual TLS (mTLS) connections, especially to Oracle Cloud
+Autonomous Databases optionally.
+The wallet location can also be provided as a part of the database connect string.

+- `NODE_ORACLEDB_WALLET_PASSWORD` must set to the password for the wallets that may be required for mutual TLS (mTLS) connections, especially to Oracle Cloud Autonomous Databases.

-- Review the samples and then run them individually.
+Review the examples and then run them individually.
 For example, to see what the file `example.js` does, use:

   ```
   node example.js
   ```

-- After running examples, the demonstration objects can be dropped with `demodrop.js`:
+After running the examples, the demonstration objects can be dropped with `demodrop.js`:

   ```